 In 1962, an English newspaper editor, Brendon Grimshaw, bought Moyenne for £8,000.
 Over time, he transformed the island into a giant tortoise nature preserve now worth about 34 million Euros.
 It became the world’s smallest National Park in 2008.

 Grimshaw died in 2012 and “bequeathed Moyenne to a non-profit NGO, the Moyenne Island Foundation Society, along with strict instructions that it must remain a park and no hotels may be built on the island”.
-One of Grimshaw’s dogs still lives there and is an avid fisher – we saw him in action!
-Grimshaw’s parents spent time with him on the island.
+Grimshaw’s parents spent time with him on the island and one of his dogs still lives there and is an avid fisher – we saw him in action!
 He was buried on the island along his son and two unknown pirates whose bodies were found lying on a beach in Pirate Cove.

 “Brendon and his Seychellois friend, Rene Lafortune, gradually and painstakingly created a nature reserve out of what was formerly a hunk of waterless bush.”